 Data driven marketing practices in B2B are widely understood to be a game changer for competitive advantage, but the reality is knowing the importance of analyzing data and really understanding that data and how a data drive organization should be structured are two very different places to be in the data journey.

-Common problems preventing effective use of B2B data
+Common problems preventing effective use of B2B marketing data

 - Access to skills – One of the problems with using data effectively is not having expert data analysts in place.
 This could be in the form of a full time role; something you hire an agency for or bring a consultant in to support on.